design-tokens/community-group/technical-reports/format/design-token.md

 }
 ```

 Note: The `$type` property has been added to ensure this example is valid.
-Please refer to the [type chapter](#type-0) for more details.
+Please refer to the [design token type chapter](#type-0) for more details.

 </aside>